 Our organization is an independent nonprofit.

 Easterseals-Goodwill Northern Rocky Mountain Inc. is an autonomous 501(c)(3) nonprofit organization.
-We are one of more than 160 independent members of Goodwill Industries International, including agencies now in China, the Netherlands, and Canada.
+We are one of 157 independent members of Goodwill Industries International, including agencies now in China, Finland, the Netherlands, and Canada.
 Each member organization is independently operated and funded.

 Members must adhere to professional, financial, legal, and branding guidelines set forth by Goodwill Industries International.
 While we have similar missions, each member Goodwill organization is unique in the programs it offers and how it operates its business, because each of the communities we serve are unique.

 Many people think Goodwill stores exist only to sell used items for low prices to people who are on limited incomes.
 While we are happy we can provide affordable goods, that is not our mission.
-Our stores exist to support our mission to create opportunities that change lives for the nearly 14,000 people we serve.
+Our stores exist to support our mission to create opportunities that change lives for the nearly 20,000 lives we touch through services and outreach.

 Our President and CEO is Michelle Belknap.

 Like other nonprofits, Easterseals-Goodwill is managed by respected business leaders and a local volunteer board of directors that provides guidance.
 Goodwill is not owned by anyone.

 Our president and CEO, Michelle Belknap, has been with the organization for over 30 years, serving as vice president of operations, chief operating officer and chief financial officer prior to becoming president and chief executive officer in December 2000.
 She chaired the board of Great Falls Area Chamber of Commerce in 2009 and was a recipient of the Athena Award in 2008.